ShaggyTech/nhtsa-api-wrapper/packages/lib/README.md

 ## Quick Start

-Decoding a VIN is as easy as importing the `DecodeVin` or `DecodeVinValues` function and calling it with a VIN.
+Decoding a VIN is as easy as importing the `DecodeVinValues` function and calling it with a VIN.

 Make sure to first install via your favorite package manager or use a CDN.